 Glycolic acid is the smallest of all the AHA molecules with the chemical formula C2H4O3, and it is found in sugar plants.
 Because it’s small, it is easily absorbed into the skin, hence its popularity in skincare.
 It is used as an exfoliator because it works to remove dead cells, sebum, and protein that are clogging pores, making skin look brighter or more glowing.
 See our best toner article for more information.

 Lactic acid is similar to glycolic acid, but slightly bigger, with the chemical formula C3H6O3.
 It is found in milk and is also produced in our muscles while exercising.
 If you’ve ever felt burning muscles during exercise, this is caused by an excess of lactic acid the body can’t get rid of quick enough.
 On top of having the same benefits as glycolic acid, such as exfoliation and evening skin tones, lactic acid is more moisturising than other AHAs.

-There is only one kind of beta hydroxy acid, compared to the many alpha hydroxy acids (AHAs), and that’s salicylic acid.
-Once the acid has penetrated into your skin, it works by dissolving the bonds between skin cells and can help to treat acne, blackheads and whiteheads.
+There is only one kind of beta hydroxy acid that’s popular in skincare, compared to the many alpha-hydroxy acids (AHAs), and that’s salicylic acid.
+Once the acid has penetrated into your skin, it works by dissolving the bonds between skin cells and can help to treat acne, blackheads, and whiteheads.

 Hyaluronic acid is produced naturally in our bodies, and its function is to retain moisture.

 There is a large amount of hyaluronic acid found in our eyes and connective tissues.
 As a result, hyaluronic acid is marketed as an ingredient to treat dry skin, helping the skin hold more moisture and look plumper.